stegripe/rawon/README.md

 1. Go to [glitch.com](https://glitch.com) and make an account
 2. Click **New Project**, and then **Import from GitHub**
-3. Please specify the field with `https://github.com/zhycorp/music-bot-example`
+3. Please specify the field with `https://github.com/zhycorp/disc-11`
 4. (will be worked on soon)

 ## Docker
 Want to use Dockerized version of [this project](https://github.com/Hazmi35/jukebox)?
-Sure! we provide them on the [Docker Hub](https://hub.docker.com/r/hazmi35/jukebox).
+Sure, we have provided them on the [Docker Hub](https://hub.docker.com/r/hazmi35/jukebox).

 ### Volumes
 [Docker Volumes](https://docs.docker.com/storage/volumes/) are needed to store cache and logs persistently.